unknown-nlp/unknown-nlp.github.io/_posts/2024-09-23-super-evaluating-agents-on-setting-up-and-executing.md

 - Pre-execute existing cells and pass as history - code to be written by model not required to fit “in between” existing cells, can follow sequentially

+  - In prompt history as [pre-executed by the user]

 **Auto**:** **604 auto-generated examples

 - state-of-the-art approaches struggle to solve these problems with the best model (GPT-4o) solving only **16.3% of the end-to-end** set, and **46.1% ofthe scenarios**.